We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Pepto Bismol is a common over-the-counter (OTC) drug that may help control occasional symptoms of simple digestive issues, such as indigestion, heartburn, and diarrhea.
+Pepto Bismol is an over-the-counter (OTC) antacid that may help control occasional symptoms of simple digestive issues, such as indigestion, heartburn, and diarrhea.

 Pepto Bismol is an antacid.
 It is available in a variety of forms, including capsules and liquids, and comes in a range of strengths.
 Some people may experience specific side effects, such as very dark or black stool, after taking Pepto Bismol.
 However, these side effects are generally temporary and harmless.

 The drug may also interact with other medications, such as anticoagulants, or blood thinners.
 A person should only use Pepto Bismol or similar products for a short period to treat occasional symptoms.
 Anyone dealing with chronic digestive symptoms should speak with their doctor.

 This article provides an overview of Pepto Bismol, including its uses, risks, and instructions.